Accounts Receivable and Revenues from Contracts with Customers

-For the six months ended June 30, 2020, four customers accounted for $99.2 million, or approximately 73%, of our consolidated product revenues.
-The revenues generated from these customers during the six months ended June 30, 2020, were $34.8 million, $26.3 million, $19.8 million and $18.3 million, or 26%, 19%, 15% and 13% of the consolidated total, respectively.
-As of June 30, 2020 and December 31, 2019, $29.0 million and $52.7 million, or approximately 71% and 83%, respectively, of our consolidated accounts receivable from customers was related to these customers.
-For the six months ended June 30, 2019, three customers accounted for $150.0 million, or approximately 66%, of our consolidated product revenues.
+For the three months ended March 31, 2021, three customers accounted for $54.1 million, or approximately 61%, of our consolidated product revenues.
+The revenues generated from these customers during the three months ended March 31, 2021, were $23.0 million, $20.1 million and $11.0 million, or 26%, 23% and 12% of the consolidated total, respectively.
+For the three months ended March 31, 2020, four customers accounted for $66.5 million, or approximately 73%, of our consolidated product revenues.
+As of March 31, 2021 and December 31, 2020, $23.5 million and $24.1 million, or approximately 45% and 61%, respectively, of our consolidated accounts receivable from customers was related to these customers.
 No significant uncertainties exist related to the collectability of amounts owed to us by any of these customers.
-As of June 30, 2020 and December 31, 2019, the allowance for credit losses is entirely attributable to receivables from joint interest partners.

 Credit Losses and Allowance for Credit Losses

 Customers.
-We sell our commodity products to approximately 15 customers.
+We sell our commodity products to approximately 16 customers.
 A substantial majority of these customers are large, internationally recognized refiners and marketers in the case of our crude oil sales and large domestic processors and interstate pipelines with respect to our NGL and natural gas sales.
-As noted in our disclosures regarding major customers above, a significant portion of our outstanding customer accounts receivable are concentrated within a group of up to five customers at any given time.
-Due primarily to the historical market efficiencies and generally timely settlements associated with commodity sale transactions for crude oil, NGLs and natural gas, we have assessed this portfolio segment at zero risk for credit loss upon the adoption of ASU 2016–13 and for each of the six months included in the period ended June 30, 2020.
-Historically, we have never experienced a credit loss with such customers including the periods during the 2008-2009 financial crisis and the more recent periods of significant commodity price declines.
-While we believe that the receivables that originated in June 2020 will be fully collected despite the ongoing uncertainty associated with the COVID-19 health crisis and the related global energy market disruptions, future originations of customer receivables will continue to be assessed with a greater emphasis on current economic conditions and reasonable supportable forecasts.
+Due primarily to the historical market efficiencies and generally timely settlements associated with commodity sale transactions for crude oil, NGLs and natural gas, we have assessed this portfolio segment at zero risk for those receivables originated during the three months ended March 31, 2021.

-The following table summarizes the activity in our allowance for credit losses, by portfolio segment, for the six months ended June 30, 2020:
+As of March 31, 2021 and December 31, 2020, the allowance for credit losses is entirely attributable to receivables from joint interest partners.
+The following table summarizes the activity in our allowance for credit losses, by portfolio segment, for the three months ended March 31, 2021:

 The entire disclosure for claims held for amounts due a entity, excluding financing receivables.
 Examples include, but are not limited to, trade accounts receivables, notes receivables, loans receivables.
 Includes disclosure for allowance for credit losses.